Nirmal Purja and the Project Possible

 - K2 (8611m): Pakistan (It is called a killer mountain as well.
 As per Nirmal K2 expedition is going to be relatively challenging than other mountains.)

 - Cho Oyu (8188m): Tibet

 Further Reading: Good habits to follow and bad habits to avoid!

 Nirmal Purja’s “Nims” Awards and Achievements

 In 2016, he rescued a climber from 8450m (Everest Death zone) until camp 4 which is 7950m.
-Vertical height of almost 500m.
+The vertical height of almost 500m.
 During that expedition, he was on a solo mission to climbing Mt.
 Everest but sadly he had to return.
 He was thinking of summiting the peak without oxygen.
 Had it been that way, he’d not be able to save the climber and also put himself in danger.
 Maybe it was meant to happen likewise.
 It was one of the toughest things he has done so far in his life.
 Not even breaking world records was that hard for him as much as the rescue work.
-Fortunately the climber has fully recovered now. 😊
+Fortunately, the limber has fully recovered now. 😊

 Similarly, he led a team of 13 Gurkhas (G200E Gurkha Expedition) as an instructor to the top of Mt.
 Everest.

 And another significant contribution in his leadership was fixing important rope lines to the summit of Mt.
 Everest.
 Because of the bad weather, the original rope fixing team missed multiple windows and so he too was a charge of it and successfully completed it as well.

 For all these outstanding achievements in high altitude mountaineering, he was awarded MBE (Member of the British Empire by His Majesty Queen Elizabeth II).
 MBE is one of the five classes of appointment to the order of the British Empire.